-Since 2016, Rhode Island has conducted over a dozen additional studies, gained six years of additional experience running programs, have enacted a number of important policies and passed a number of important laws.
+Since 2016, we have conducted over a dozen additional studies, gained six years of additional experience running programs, have enacted a number of important policies and passed a number of important laws.
 In this section, we review what we've done and what we've learned.